TRIQS/nda/doc/ex1.md

 Here, an nda::matrix is the same as an nda::array of rank 2, except that it belongs to the ``'M'`` algebra instead of the ``'A'`` algebra.

-@subsection ex1_p9 Applying mathematical functions and algorithms
+@section ex1_p9 Applying mathematical functions and algorithms

 Similar to arithmetic operations, most of the @ref av_math that can operate on arrays and views return a lazy function call expression (nda::expr_call) and are sensitive to their algebras: